Physiotherapy (BSc)

 Early clinical exposure

-You'll spend half of your time on the programme gaining valuable clinical experience on placement, working with real patients alongside supportive and knowledgeable staff
+You'll spend valuable time on placement, learning and working with real patients alongside supportive and knowledgeable staff.

 Our physiotherapy programme will result in you being eligible to apply to the HCPC (Health and Care Professions Council) for registration which means you will be licenced to practice as a qualified physiotherapist after graduating.